-Add elements to the Package Browser Drag the required elements from anywhere in the Browser window.
+In Model Hierarchy format, the new element is inserted as a child of the selected element In User Defined format, the new element is added to the root Package selected for display in the Package Browser Add elements to the Package Browser Drag the required elements from anywhere in the Browser window.
 The element is listed in the Package Browser, and moved into the target Package in the Browser window.
 You can also drag elements from the Package Browser into a Package in the Browser window, in either List view or Gantt view.
 Add elements to a diagram from the Package Browser In either List view or Gantt view, you can drag one or more elements from the Package Browser onto a diagram to immediately create an instance of each element on the diagram (and in the Browser window for the diagram's parent Package).
 Click each element (pressing Ctrl or Shift for multiple selections) to select it before dragging it onto the diagram.
 One advantage of dragging elements from the Gantt view is that it provides the additional filter on task or resource, so that you can isolate elements to be copied to a diagram or Package specific to a task or resource.
-Delete elements Select the item and press Ctrl+D. This deletes the element from all diagrams and from the list from the model itself.
+Delete elements from the list Select the item and press Ctrl+D. This deletes the element from all diagrams and from the model itself.
 In Model Hierarchy format, you cannot delete a parent element until all its child elements have been removed or deleted.
-Include each element's notes (documentati on) Notes are shown underneath the element.
+Include each element's notes (documentation) Notes are shown underneath the element.
 To add or edit notes, click on the item and press Ctrl+Shift+Space to transfer control to the Notes window, in which you create or edit the note text.
 Alternatively, right-click on the element line and select the 'Edit Notes' option.
 Further Work You can do further work on the Package Browser using the toolbar and context menu options.